FatemehAB/POLIS/README.md

 You can choose to use one of those programs or create your own program based on the Domain-Specific Language (DSL) defined in our paper for playing Lunar Lander or Highway games.
 ## Results

-For comprehensive results and detailed performance metrics, please refer to our paper [link to paper].
+For comprehensive results and detailed performance metrics, please refer to the paper.

-## Reference
+## References

-Paper: [Link to paper]
+See the full paper at IJCAI 2023 website: https://www.ijcai.org/proceedings/2023/0328.pdf

 ## Contact Information